PlumLariat/QC-Guidebook/README.md

 1. Open the repository where the Guidebook is hosted: https://github.com/PlumLariat/QC-Guidebook
 2. Navigate to the 'Issues' tab
-3. Fill out an issue card with information on what information should be changed or updated
+3. Fill out an issue card with information on what should be changed or updated

 I'll do my best to patch in whatever change is requested in a short period of time.